joannahsu11/LinkedIn-Job-Filder/README.md

-This program is to extract data from LinkedIn (without logging in) and displays the outputs
+This program is to extract data from LinkedIn (without authentication) and displays the outputs

 1. Install the necessary packages: tkinter and selenium.
 2. Download the ChromeDriver executable and update the path in line 79 in search.py accordingly.